By Scott Costa, Publisher, tED magazine

 Villagers who relied on their mining income to buy food when harvests failed are beginning to go hungry. . . .
 Meanwhile, [Dodd-Frank] is benefiting some of the very people it was meant to single out.
 The chief beneficiary is Gen. Bosco Ntaganda, who is nicknamed ‘The Terminator’ and is sought by the International Criminal Court.
 Ostensibly a member of the Congolese Army, he is in fact a freelance killer with his own ethnic Tutsi militia, which provides ‘security’ to traders smuggling minerals across the border to neighboring Rwanda.

 In addition to the harm inflicted on Africans, research has shown that the SEC’s rule has not illuminated companies’ sourcing of conflict minerals to any meaningful degree.
 According to the GAO, initial company disclosures revealed little: 67 percent of companies reported not being able to determine their minerals’ country of origin, and another 3 percent did not provide a clear determination.
 No company in GAO’s sample could determine whether its minerals financed armed groups.
 GAO confirmed these findings the following year, with 67 percent of companies still unable to confirm the source of their conflict minerals, and 97 percent reporting that they could not determine whether those minerals benefitted armed groups in the DRC.

 Even the U.S. government has found tracing minerals to armed groups to be an impossible task: in a 2014 analysis mandated by Dodd-Frank, the Commerce Department reported it was unable to determine whether smelters drew on minerals that benefitted armed groups.
 “We do not have the ability to distinguish such facilities,” the Commerce department said.

-Tagged with choice act, conflict minerals, congress, House, tED
+Tagged with congress, tED